This article applies to England, Wales and Scotland.

 |---|---|---|

-The longer timelines reflect the complexity of disability cases.
-Medical evidence needs to be gathered, reasonable adjustments need to be documented, and there are often preliminary hearings to determine whether the claimant meets the legal definition of disability before the substantive claim can be heard.
+The longer timelines reflect the complexity of disability cases — medical evidence needs to be gathered, reasonable adjustments documented, and preliminary hearings often determine whether the claimant meets the legal definition of disability before the main claim proceeds.

 The backlog: what is waiting ahead of you